 |Jardin de Buckingham||Botanical Garden||7.3||S||Marie-Galante|

-The nearest area on Marie-Galante to Anse de l'Eglise is.
+The nearest section of Marie-Galante to Anse de l'Eglise is.
 Saint Louis is in an area with interesting things to do and see, but isn't as sprawling and crowded as some other areas.

-You'll find a good amount of lodgings within driving distance.
-Some of the closest options are displayed in the following table.
+You'll find a decent selection of places to stay within driving distance.
+A list of the closest possibilities have been displayed in the following list.

 |Village de Menard||2.3||SW||Cottages|